-3. Does the hydrogen peroxide component in the KaVo Oxygenal 6 disinfectant have harmful effects on human health if swallowed?
+3. Does the hydrogen peroxide component in the KaVo Oxygenal 6 germ reduction liquid have harmful effects on human health if swallowed?

-In the continuous disinfection function, the treatment water contains only a very low concentration (0.02%) of hydrogen peroxide (H2O2).
+In the continuous germ reduction, the treatment water contains only a very low concentration (0.02%) of hydrogen peroxide (H2O2).
 This presents no harm to human health in this dosage.

 4. What should be done if treatment water concentrated with Oxygenal comes into contact with the patient’s eyes?

 Firstly, eye contact with a hydrogen peroxide solution should be avoided in any event which requires protective glasses to be worn.
 If, however, treatment water sterilized with Oxygenal 6 does come into contact with the eyes, they should immediately be rinsed with a large volume of water.
 Due to the low dosage of 0.02% H2O2 permanent damage is not likely.

 5. How does treatment water sterilized with Oxygenal act during the extraction of teeth?

 As hydrogen peroxide is used in human medicine to rinse wounds and in dentistry for the local disinfection of dental tissue and for haemostasis, Oxygenal 6 presents no danger.
 Recent studies indicate that hydrogen peroxide does not only disinfect, but also activates the immune defence in wounded areas, in which white blood cells reside.
 This accelerates the healing process.

 6. Are there any allergies to hydrogen peroxide?